Fergany3360/ManPower/manpower_prd_complete.md

 ## 🎉 Conclusion

 The Manpower Security Recruitment Platform represents a transformational opportunity to modernize and elevate the security industry in Egypt and beyond.
-By combining AI-powered technology with deep industry expertise, we can create a platform that delivers exceptional value to both security professionals and the businesses that employ them.
+By combining AI-powered technology with deep industry expertise, we will create a platform that delivers exceptional value to both security professionals and the businesses that employ them.

 ### **Key Success Factors**
 1. **User-Centric Design**: Deep understanding of user needs and pain points